GURU BHUMTSOK NOVEMBER 2019 IN BEAUTIFUL ADELAIDE

 Registrations and Sponsorships Open Now!

 FPMT National Office Australia is pleased to announce that the 2019 Guru Bhumtsok will be held at Buddha House, Adelaide in November.
 The puja will commence on the Friday evening 15th November and finish late afternoon Sunday 17th November and be led by Geshe Tenzin Zopa.
 This year FPMT National Office Australia is organising the 100,000 Offerings to Guru Rinpoche (Guru Bhumtsok) especially for His Holiness the Dalai Lama who is facing an obstacle year.
 It will also be dedicated to the long lives of Kyabje Lama Zopa Rinpoche and all our precious Gurus.
 It will be a free event with delicious breakfasts and lunches generously offered by Buddha House.
 Sponsorship is raised to host the Geshes and sangha who attend and for the Tsok offerings and puja costs (see below).
-Register now and help us plan!
-Email Stephanie@fpmta.org.au to register.
+Click on this link REGISTER NOW and help us plan!

 SPONSOR THE SANGHA’S ATTENDANCE AND THE PUJA NOW!

 We rely on the generosity of sponsors to raise the funds required for the sangha to attend and for the puja.
-This year we have Geshe Samten from Vajrayana Institute, Geshe Rabten from Atisha Centre, Geshe Tsultrim from Chenrezig Institute and Geshe Tsundue and Geshe Zopa – FPMT Geshes – attending as our Special Guests.
-We are also anticipating perhaps 20 nuns and monks in all to attend.
+This year we have Geshe Samten from Vajrayana Institute, Geshe Rabten from Atisha Centre, Geshe Tsultrim from Chenrezig Institute and Geshe Tsundue and Geshe Zopa – all FPMT Geshes – attending as our Special Guests as well as Geshes from other centres.
+We are also anticipating over 20 nuns and monks to attend.
 We are delighted, and it is one of our key organising principles, to offer their accommodation, food and transport free.
 We also raise funds for the 100,000 Tsok Offerings of food, flowers, lights etc and for the puja itself.
 Become a sponsor now!
 Simply transfer your offering into the bank account below.

 Bank Name: CBA